Artiom04/Controller-CRUD-completo/README.md

-# Controller-CRUD-completo
+# ⚙️Controller-CRUD-completo
-Un progetto Spring Boot che implementa un controller REST completo con funzionalità CRUD (Create, Read, Update, Delete).
+A Spring Boot project that implements a fully functional REST controller with complete CRUD (Create, Read, Update, Delete) features.
-L’obiettivo è mostrare un esempio chiaro, pulito e funzionante di come gestire un’entità tramite API REST.
+The goal is to provide a clear, clean, and working example of how to manage an entity through RESTful API endpoints.

 ---
-## Tecnologie utilizzate
+## 📋 Prerequisites
 - Java 17+
 - Spring Boot (Web, JPA, Validation)
 - Spring Data JPA